samthomson/picili/README.md

 Click 'login' and then register to begin.

-You will need to start the auto-scallar, for image processing to happen 'in the background'.
+You will need to start the auto-scalar, for image processing to happen 'in the background'.

 To start the auto processor(s): `cd /var/www/auto-scaler && npm start` (this should be run from within the workspace container)